Robe of honour: History

+In colonial era India, robes of honour fulfilled multiple functions such as being a staple of political court, as well as serving as an extension of the giver to the recipient, and encapsulated the status and circle of influence of those in power.
+For example, robes of honour in India became a necessity for the vastly changing court life and certain aspects of trading.
+However, countries expanding their colonial influence, barred and censored robes of honour within their sphere of dominance.
+This is because robes of honour were often viewed with negative contexts to these imperial powers, as a practice perceived equal to that of bribery.
+Essentially because robes of honour were above all an admission of submission of the recipient to the provider.
+Colonial powers began to understand this practice and wanted to keep the tradition behind the action of gift giving to earn the loyalty of the recipient.
+This practice was remodeled to use other commodities, such as painted portraits.
+For example, the first Governor-General Warren Hastings (1772-1785) ordered British portraitists to indigenous courts to create portraits of Indian rulers and sent them to English East India Company authorities as a gift.
+These gifted portraits were successful in establishing English East India Company connections throughout the wealthy kingdoms of Mysore, Awadh, the Carnatic, and the Deccan.
+Ultimately, colonial powers sought to hijack this ceremonious gift giving process while establishing their own social circles with their own manufactured goods.

 Sums of money or other valuables were also given as part of the bestowal ceremony, or, in some cases, in lieu of the robe.
 In the Ottoman Empire, such a sum was known as khilʿet behā ('price of khilʿa'); most commonly this referred to the donativum received by the Janissaries on the accession of a new sultan.

 The distribution of the robes of honour was the responsibility of the Keeper of the Privy Purse (nāẓir al-khāṣṣ), who supervised the Great Treasury (al-khizāna al-kubra), where the garments were stored.
 Al-Maqrizi provides a detailed description of the garments worn by the various classes and ranks; in addition, Mamluk practice included the bestowal of arms or even a fully outfitted horse from the Sultan's own stables as a tashrīf.
 The practice remained very common until the early 20th century; in 19th-century India, the bestowal gift or khillaut (khelat, khilut, or killut) might comprise from five up to 101 articles of clothing.